 Types of Instagram Action Blocks

 There are various types of the block.
 Here they are:

 Instagram Temporary Block

 The temporary block is the most common action block implemented by Instagram.
 It usually lasts up to 24 hours.
 You may get it after you break some of Instagram’s terms of service.

 Instagram Action Block with an Expiration Date

 Another type of action blocks on Instagram is one with an expiration date.
-The name speaks for itself — this type of block states the date up to which the block lasts.
-These block usually last from 24 hours to 30 days.
+The name speaks for itself — this type of block tell you the date up to which the block lasts.
+This block usually lasts from 24 hours to 30 days.

 Instagram Action Block without an Expiration Date

 The duration of the block may vary from several hours up to two weeks.
-This type of block usually doesn’t have the Tell us button, so if you’re sure you haven’t done anything wrong but still got flagged, you may request a manual review going to Instagram Settings ->Help ->Report a Problem.
+This type of block usually doesn’t have the Tell us button unlike all other types, so if you’re sure you haven’t done anything wrong but still got flagged, you may request a manual review going to Instagram Settings ->Help ->Report a Problem.

 Permanent Instagram Action Block